 - 1. Complete a Harper College application. - 2.
-Pay a \$25 nonrefundable application fee. - It is highly recommended that all applicants submit an official copy of their final high school transcript or the equivalent.
-Non-high school graduates should contact the Center for New Students at 847.925.6208 - Submit official transcripts from all colleges attended.
-To request an official Joint Services Military transcript,

-- contact jst@doded.mil.
-Students must complete the online Transcript Credit Evaluation Form for evaluation of credit. - Recent high school graduates are encouraged to provide SAT or ACT scores.
+Pay a \$25 nonrefundable application fee. - 3.
+It is highly recommended that all applicants submit an official copy of their final high school transcript or the equivalent.
+Non high school graduates should contact the Center for New Students at 847.925.6208. - Submit official transcripts from all colleges attended, and complete the online Transcript Credit Evaluation Form. - 5.
+Recent High school graduates are encouraged to provide ACT scores.
 Either an official ACT score report or an official high school transcript that includes ACT scores can be submitted to fulfill this requirement.